Wilopo

-Early life and education

 Early life

+Childhood

 Wilopo was born in Purworejo, on October 21, 1909.
 He was born to a modest family in Central Java.
 His father was a man named Soedjono Soerodirjo, but he was raised by his uncle, a man known as Mantri Guru Prawirodiharjo.
 He wouldn't know of his real father until he reached adulthood.
 When he was eight years old, he and his family had to move to Loano which is five kilometers from Purworejo.
 They returned to Purworejo when he was in sixth grade.